Ginger Snaps Baking Affairs

 • They take less than 30 minutes to make!

-These muffins are naturally dairy-free because neither milk, yogurt, or butter are used.
-Since bananas and carrots add a good amount of moisture to baked-goods, those other ingredients were not necessary to include.
+Since bananas and carrots add a good amount of moisture to baked-goods, those other ingredients were not necessary to include in this recipe.

-stacked muffins made with fresh bananas and shredded carrots
+Stacked muffins made with fresh bananas and shredded carrots.

-Ingredients Needed:
+Ingredients Needed

 • Flour: Unless otherwise stated, I always use all-purpose flour in my recipes.